-1 This is a Different Job.
+1. This is a Different Job.

-- Get used to the pace of many things cresting all the time and what can seem like a steady stream of bad news. - Be careful not to undervalue the political aspects of the job while overvaluing the technical. - Don't automatically assume that this is a mandate for turn around; get clear on whether there is a change agenda or not. - Learn as much as you can from your predecessor and then trust your own instincts on how to do the job.
-Resist temptation to speak negatively about him/her. - Learn the finances of the business in a deep way; know how money flows in the organization on a monthly basis. - Understand who your new stakeholders are and what their interests and concerns are.
+- Get used to the pace of many things cresting at the same time and what can seem like a steady stream of bad news. - Be careful not to undervalue the political aspects of the job while overvaluing the technical. - Don't automatically assume that this is a mandate for turn around; get clear on whether there is a change agenda or not. - Learn as much as you can from your predecessor and then trust your own instincts on how to do

+- the job.
+Resist temptation to speak negatively about him/her. - Learn the finances of the business in a deep way; know how money flows in the organization on a monthly, quarterly, and annual basis. - Understand who your new stakeholders and competitors are as well as each of their interests and concerns.

-2 Your Role is Different.
+2. Your Role is Different.

-- Realize that you have to wear at least three hats the technical hat, the people hat, and the strategic hat and that you must constantly change from one to the other. - Remember that you are in a more visible role and be deliberate about how to act/react to situations. - Don't underestimate the power of your authority.
-And don't overestimate it either. - Realize that part of the job is dealing with people's expectations of the leader and their history with authority as well. - Begin planning with your deputies both those you choose as well as those you inherit - and begin delegating right away.
-Draw from the historical knowledge of legacy employees.
-Manage competition between old and new deputies. - Figure out who your allies are, as well as those who would not mind if you failed make friends with both. - Resist the temptation to be the hero or feel as if you have to fix everything at once.
+- Realize that you have to wear at least four hats the technical hat, the people hat, the strategic hat, and the political hat - and that you must constantly shift from one to the other. - Remember that you are in a more visible role and be deliberate about how to act/react to situations. - Don't underestimate the power of your authority.
+And don't overestimate it either. - Realize that part of the job is dealing with people's expectations of the leader and their history with authority as well. - Begin planning with your leadership team both those you choose as well as those you inherit - and begin delegating right away.
+Draw from the historical knowledge of legacy employees. - Manage competition between old and new team members and set your expectations for alignment and collaboration. - Figure out who your allies are, as well as those who would not mind if you failed - make friends with both. - Resist the temptation to be the hero or feel as if you must fix everything at once.